Church paintings

 Jesus takes up his cross, ViaCrucis station 2 painting by A.Vonn Hartung

 See how he marvels at the deep and complete faith of Veronica as she wipes the face of our Lord.
-Furthermore, others also are going through the steps of conversion from confusion and despair to an awakening clarity.
+Furthermore, others are also going through the steps of conversion from confusion and despair to an awakening clarity.
 Significantly, we see this most clearly in the others behind Veronica.

 Veronica wipes the face of Jesus.ViaCrucis station 6 painting by A.VonnHartung